 Where we started

-We were a Dual Income couple without kids that lived in an expensive city; just like many other SF Bay Area or New York City or London dwellers.
+We were a dual income couple without kids that lived in an expensive city.
 High incomes and the jobs that come with it – Grizzly Mom working as a corporate attorney, me working in operations at a tech company.

-Along with our friends and coworkers, We worked crazy hours, never saw our friends, barely saw our families.
+Along with our friends and co-workers, we worked crazy hours, never saw our friends, barely saw our families.
 Everything was a never ending chase of MORE: more money, more stuff, more prestige.
-We were locked on a path that leads to an early grave after accumulating a large pile of expensive crap.
+We were locked on a path that leads to an early grave after accumulating a large pile of expensive stuff.
 Since this is supposed to be a blog about money, let’s get into some cold hard numbers.
 What did this life look like?
 Here’s where we started.
 As of January 1st of 2016:

 |Dad’s Old 401k||$12,345||A bit left over from a previous company|